You want smart political talk without the meltdowns?

 His radio show flopped.

-You know, repulsive Joe flips and flops and flails.
+You know, Repulsive Joe flips and flops and flails.

 He is the poster child of what it is to be an establishment person.

-He can't be look, if he's proud to work at MSNBC, then why is he always begging for jobs elsewhere?
+Look, if he's proud to work at MSNBC, then why is he always begging for jobs elsewhere?

 And Joe, by the way.

-Oh, oh my goodness.
+Oh, my goodness.

-You didn't just drop a uh drop some information.
+You didn't just drop some information.

-Oh yeah.
+Oh, yeah.

 Listen, I dropped a lot.